 A classical pianist and guitarist, Kim’s mother guided her life-long love for a wide range of musical genres from traditional and contemporary jazz to Broadway tunes and Folk music.
 Her father, a lifelong country music fan, exposed her to legendary Country music artists like Johnny Cash and Hank Williams.
 As a Folk/Americana artist, Kim’s sound reflects this mélange of her musical upbringing.

-At the age of 14, Kim began playing acoustic guitar on a borrowed nylon 6 string, earning lessons by typing lyric and chord sheets for students who were taking guitar lessons from her mother.
-A few years later, she purchased a Gibson Epiphone guitar and taught herself to strum and finger pick to her favorite music from the '70's -- James Taylor, Jackson Browne, The Beatles, -- but debilitating stage fright kept her from pursuing her dream of becoming a professional performer.
-In 2014, after a hiatus from music to focus on a business career and marry and raise two daughters, Kim set out to overcome her stage fright and wrote her first song.
-Kim is now a professional singer/songwriter who performs both as a solo artist and in collaboration with other musicians.
+At the age of 14, Kim began playing acoustic guitar on a borrowed nylon 6 string.
+Later, Kim taught herself to strum and finger pick to her favorite songs by singer/songwriters, but debilitating stage fright kept her from pursuing her dream of becoming a professional performer.
+In 2014, after a career spanning nearly two decades in the financial industry, Kim set out to overcome her stage fright and wrote her first song.

 Kim's recent accomplishments include:

 - 2022 The Folk Collective Member | Club Passim

 - 2021 Recording Academy / Grammys Class of 2021